 How much will it cost to repair my camera?

 For expensive SLR equipment, expect to pay an arm or leg or both.
 Compact digital cameras usually cost around 8,000 to 13,000 yen to repair.
-Most service centers have a Web page listing their repair prices.
+Most service centers have a Web page listing their repair prices (in Japanese only).
 You can also ask by phone for an estimate.

 Can I pay by credit card?

 Note that camera repair centers do not accept credit cards.
 Prepare to pay in cash.
 Even when you send in your camera for repair, it will usually be delivered to you C.O.D. so you will have to pay the delivery person in cash upon receiving the repaired camera.